cinc2023/cinc2023.github.io/pages/travel.md

 permalink: /travel/
 ---
 <a name="top"></a>
+This page will provide useful information on getting to [Hartsfield-Jackson Atlanta International Airport](../travel/#airport) and [visa requirements](../travel/#visa) to visit the U.S. for international travelers.

+## <a name="airport"></a>Hartsfield-Jackson Atlanta International Airport
+Atlanta's Hartsfield-Jackson Atlanta International Airport is the busiest airport in the world with over 2,500 daily flights to over 50 countries.
+Domestic and international airlines at Hartsfield-Jackson Atlanta International Airport can be found [here](https://www.atl.com/passenger-information/airlines-at-atl/){: target="_blank"}.

 ## <a name="visa"></a>Visa Information
 To visit to the U.S. for CinC 2023 conference, you might need to apply for **[B-1 visa classification](../travel/#b1)** which is for business travelers to attend a conference.
 International travelers planning to visit the U.S. for business purpose may be able to get a visa waiver if they meet the **[Visa Waiver Program (VWP)](../travel/#vwp)** requirements.
 These are the steps you should take: